nebbles/MHML/server/README.md

 The `ml/` directory holds the machine learning modules that generate predictions for users' stress levels using a blend of self reported measures and sensor readings.
 This directory contains both a primitive model and user specific models that are generated after multiple application uses.

 `ml.py` holds the `ML` class, it features two methods.
 The first one, `predict()`, retrieves the pickle from the model folder and applies it to the session data.
 The second, `train()`, generates a predictive model from user specific data and saves the model in a pickle.

+The ML analysis was initially conducted offline in a Jupyer Notebook.
+[That can be viewed here](https://github.com/nebbles/MHML/blob/develop/server/ml/jupyter-notebook/data_analysis_2.0.ipynb).